Which of the following transactions is recorded with a debit to C... | Study Prep in Pearson+

-Which of the following transactions is recorded with a debit to Cash and a credit to Interest Receivable?
+Which of the following transactions is recorded with a debit to Cash and a credit to Notes Receivable?

 A